Current vacancies

 Financial Issues

-Internship Programme at UNDP is payable from 1 January, 2020.
-If an intern is not financially supported by any institution or programme (university, government, foundation or scholarship programme) a stipend will be paid to an intern to cover basic expenses related to the internship such as meals, transportation, etc.
+UNDP is practising paid internships.
+If an intern is not financially supported by any institution or programme (university, government, foundation or scholarship programme), a stipend will be paid to cover basic expenses, such as meals and transportation.

 Further Career Opportunities